micahjsmith/FredData.jl/README.md

 # FredData
 [![Build Status](https://travis-ci.org/micahjsmith/FredData.jl.svg?branch=master)](https://travis-ci.org/micahjsmith/FredData.jl)

-A Julia interface to pull data from
+A third-party Julia libray to pull data from
 [Federal Reserve Economic Data](https://research.stlouisfed.org/fred2/") (FRED) using their [Developer API](https://research.stlouisfed.org/docs/api/).

 You must register an API key [here](https://research.stlouisfed.org/docs/api/api_key.html) in order to pull from the FRED servers.

+## Disclaimer

+*FredData* is not affiliated in any way with Federal Reserve Bank of St. Louis and is not officially maintained or otherwise supported by Federal Reserve Bank of St. Louis.

+*FredData* is free software and is issued under the MIT [license](LICENSE).

 ## Setup